-A player may play or simply have several types of ladder breakers.
+A player may play or have several types of ladder breakers.
 The position of the ladder breaker tells the method of escape; it also has an influence over when that particular ladder breaker works.
 For example, cutting ladder breakers do not work if the stone to be cut has a diagonal connection away from the ladder.
 Other types of ladder breakers may not work at all near the side or corners.

 We will discuss three types of ladder breakers.
 The types played along the Circle marked points in White's path; the type played along the Square marked points in Black's path; and the type played at the points marked a to cut.